Technology and Human Rights: Digital Freedom

 Digital freedom is facing decline globally for the 7th year in a row.
-Freedom on the Net index 2017 reveals trends such as manipulation of social media in democratic processes, restrictions of virtual private networks (VPNs), censoring of mobile connectivity, attacks on online activists, as well as growing internet shutdowns.
+Freedom on the Net index 2020 covers trends such as manipulation of social media in democratic processes, shutdowns of mobile and internet service, and attacks on online activists.
 These obstructions and attacks impact on freedom of expression and peaceful assembly, but also create economic costs, affecting entire economies and individual businesses.

 Moreover, governments are now regularly acquiring powerful surveillance technology from private firms, as Surveillance Industry Index shows.
 According to Privacy International, the surveillance industry routinely disregards human rights considerations, providing repressive regimes with capabilities often used for tracking of defenders.
 They believe that without proper legal mechanisms to restrain the flow of surveillance technology, this industry “will continue to undermine privacy and facilitate other human rights abuses, as well as undermine international security”.
 One example in 2017 was the Mexican government’s widespread spying on human rights defenders, through the use of NSO group’s spyware.